 Yes, that must be right, must be the way Jane herself stitched them and so must be the way the reproduction is meant to be stitched.

 What’s that you say?
 The same flower, colored a bit differently, appears in the band with the lady?
 Oh!
 Thanks to stitchingwithkittens, I have an excellent picture of that band, which she says is from the reproduction from The Essamplaire.
-Let’s TAKE A LOOK.
+Let’s take a good look, shall we?

 So much for my deductive reasoning.